Caregiver Question | 05/16/24

 DEAR CARALLEL: My dad is 81 years old.
 He’s a happy guy.
 Still works out a few times a week and goes to coffee just about every morning.
 My sister and her family live 20 minutes down the road and I’m a couple hours north.

-I was recently in town for a pre-Christmas visit.
+I was recently in town for a visit.
 Dad seemed like he always does and we had a great time.
-But having said that, I couldn’t help but notice that his car looked like it’d been in a Nascar race.
+The problem is I couldn’t help but notice that his car looked like it’d been in a Nascar race.

 The front bumper was scuffed, the back bumper was dented on the right side, and the driver side mirror was cracked.
 The hub cap was raked too.